newtheatre/history-project/_people/paul_kerensa.md

     username: paulkerensa
 ---

 Since Graduating, Paul has gone on to have an extensive career in both Television and Radio.
-His Writing credits include the BBC sitcoms Not Going out and Miranda, and he is a regular contributor to BBC Radio 2's Pause for Thought.
-Paul has won numerous awards for both his writing and performing, including ITV's Take The Mike stand-up award, A British Comedy Award for Miranda and a BAFTA also for Miranda.
+His Writing credits include the BBC sitcoms *Not Going Out* and *Miranda*, and he is a regular contributor to BBC Radio 2's *Pause for Thought*.
+Paul has won numerous awards for both his writing and performing, including ITV's *Take The Mike* stand-up award, A British Comedy Award for *Miranda* and a BAFTA also for *Miranda*.
 Paul is a regular up at the Edinburgh Fringe, and performs at both comedy clubs and churches.